-Was undergoing a technical review but development has been stopped.
+Was undergoing a technical review but development has been stopped for now.
+Conservation offsets may offer another source of income in the future.

 Trees: Harvest (Afforestation Harvest)

 Carbon dioxide is also stored in trees however the trees could be harvested and the carbon would be considered to be locked in the harvested product, if the end use is lumber.
 Pulp or paper is not allowed as an end use as they are considered to result in methane being released in landfills.